Raymond Dart: Career

+Paleoanthropology and the discovery of Australopithecus

-In 1924, Dart discovered the first Australopithecus africanus fossil, an extinct hominin closely related to humans.
+Dart is commonly credited with discovering the first Australopithecus africanus fossil in 1924, an extinct hominin closely related to humans.
+In reality, there have been diverging narratives about the discovery of the fossilised skull, and Dart's memoir states clearly that he did not actually discover it.
 His colleague, Professor Robert Burns Young from the Buxton Limeworks, had sent Dart two crates of fossils from the small town of Taung in the North West Province of South Africa.
 Upon seeing the fossils, Dart immediately recognised one as being an early human because its brain dimensions were too large for a baboon or chimpanzee.
 Blasting had exposed a breccia-filled cave and the child's skull had come to light together with several fossilised monkeys and hyraxes.
 M. de Bruyn had noticed their unusual nature in November 1924 and informed the Limeworks manager, Mr. A.E.
 Spiers.

+Later, in his 1959 memoirs, Dart acknowledged the crucial role played by his first female student and demonstrator, Josephine Salmons, in identifying the importance of the fossil which was to become known as the Taung Child.
+She brought to his attention the existence of a fossilised baboon skull at the house of Edwin Gilbert Izod, director of the Northern Lime Company and proprietor of a quarry in Taung.
+The skull was kept as an ornament on the mantlepiece above the fireplace at his home.
+In bringing the skull to show Dart, she set in motion a chain of events that led to the discovery of the "child skull of Taung".